The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Being a mountain town, the weather in Flagstaff can be cool – even in the height of summer.

-If visiting Flagstaff in summertime, be sure to pack clothing – like a zip up hoodie (and even hats and gloves if going to mountaintops!) – that can be added for extra layers of warmth.
+Be sure to pack clothing – like a zip up hoodie (and even hats and gloves if going to mountaintops) – that can be added for extra layers of warmth.

 Binoculars